RealtyOffer/realty-offer-frontend/src/pages/frequently-asked-questions.md

         mortgage affiliates will guide you step-by-step for a free pre-approval.
         There is no up-front cost for this service.
     - question: As a consumer, am I obligated to use the agent I have chosen?
-      answer: no. After a bid is awarded, a client has the ability to meet or discuss with their chosen agent in private.
+      answer: No. After a bid is awarded, a client has the ability to meet or discuss with their chosen agent in private.
 It is up to you and the agent to make the choice of moving forward with a contract.
 RealtyOffer simply empowers the consumer and removes the upfront negotiation, in order to